falcosecurity/charts/README.md

 ## Contributing

 We are glad to receive your contributions.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for chart contribution rules, including the policy for charts synchronized from source repositories.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for chart contribution rules, including the issue and PR policy for charts synchronized from source repositories.

 If you have any questions, please feel free to contact us via [GitHub issues](https://github.com/falcosecurity/charts/issues).